What Is a Minimum Viable Product?

 - Must-know tips and best practices for using MVPs

 A minimum viable product is “a product that has enough features to satisfy early customers and to provide feedback for future product development and enhancements.”
 That product could be something like a landing page, website, or an app.
 The MVP is essentially a skimmed down version of your final product with its key features working.

 With a minimum viable product, you’re creating a product that your customers and target audience can engage with while you observe the ways they behave and interact with it.
 The goal is to achieve this with the least amount of time and effort.
 This lets you collect valuable data and find areas of improvement before putting too much time into a complete product.

-For example, the founders of Dropbox had a hypothesis that file uploading and synchronization was a common problem amongst most computer-using people.
+The founders of Dropbox had a hypothesis that file uploading and synchronization was a common problem amongst most computer-using people.
 They just struggled to explain their product to investors.
 So the CEO of Dropbox made a video demonstrating the product.
 In this case, the MVP is the video itself, which drove hundreds of thousands of users to the Dropbox site.
 As TechCrunch explains, “The MVP validated Drew’s leap-of-faith assumption that customers wanted the product he was developing not because they said so in a focus group or because of a hopeful analogy to another business, but because they actually signed up.”